syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPicker/datepicker.md

 Date collection -> We have added all the three collections.

-Date Collection in main collection we have assigned this collection to ItemsSOurce of Picker control.
+Date Collection in main collection we have assigned this collection to ItemsSource of Picker control.

-The below code demonstrates Date collecion creation.
+The below code demonstrates Date collection creation.

 {% tabs %}